oozoofrog/SwiftDemangle/README.md

 ## What's New in 6.0.2

+- remove binary target
+- add xcframework.sh script to build xcframework

+## What's New in 6.0.2

 Version 6.0.2 of SwiftDemangle introduces significant updates and improvements, extending support for Swift's latest features.
 Key updates include:

 - **Swift 6.0(6.1) Compatibility:** Full support for Swift 6.0 demangling features